‘Protecting the Planet’ (WEA course)

-(*) [In 1950: 5m tonnes, by 2014: 311m tonnes, of which 40% was for single-use packing].
-15th Feb 2017, Guardian Susan Smillie: 8 million tonnes of waste plastic ends up in the sea each year (Science magazine 2015).
 Fish eat it and shellfish lovers [all?
 Per person?] are estimated to eat up to 11,000 fragments each year (Ghent University).
 Last year Plymouth University found plastic in a third of UK-caught fish.
 Likewise plastic has been found in fish from Europe, Canada, Brazil to the coast of mainland China.

 Ellen MacArthur Foundation estimates by 2050 plastic will take up more volume than fish in the oceans.

-Plastics do photodegrade – UV exposure breaks them down, and they can leach toxic chemicals (PCBs, pesticides, flame retardants – added during manufacture).
+Plastics do eventually photodegrade – UV exposure breaks them down, and they can leach toxic chemicals (PCBs, pesticides, flame retardants – added during manufacture).

-They also attract a thin layer of algae and so smell like food for sea creatures.
+Plastic pieces also attract a thin layer of algae and so smell like food for sea creatures.